Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Area-minimizing hypersurfaces

-First observe that the Compactness Theorem \cite[Section 3.4]{White} guarantees a convergent subsequence $F_i$ bounding $\Gamma $ whose masses approach the infimum of the mass of integral currents spanning $\Gamma$.
-Such subsequence converge to a minimizer $\mathcal F$ \cite[Theorem 8.1]{White}.
-Regularity theory ${\rm mod}(2)$ (cf. Theorem \cite[Theorem 9.14]{White}) implies that $\mathcal F$ is smooth, embedded and orientable for $3 \leq n \leq 7$.
+The strategy to prove Theorem \ref{ThCurrent} is as follows.
+First, observe that the Compactness Theorem \cite[Section 3.4]{White} guarantees a convergent subsequence $F_i$ bounding $\Gamma$ whose masses approach the infimum of the mass of integral currents spanning $\Gamma$.
+Such a subsequence converges to a minimizer $\mathcal F$ \cite[Theorem 8.1]{White} being an integral current.
+Regularity theory ${\rm mod}(2)$ (cf. Theorem \cite[Theorem 9.14]{White}) implies that $\mathcal F$ is smooth, embedded, and two-sided for $3 \leq n \leq 7$.